Katiebird Bakes

 Maple Glaze: I am of the opinion that nearly everything benefits from a maple glaze, and these pumpkin oatmeal cookies were no different.
 They came out of the oven smelling amazing, and they tasted amazing too, but they were just a little too plain for a dessert cookie.
 So I made a simple glaze of 1/2 cup powdered sugar and 2 tbsp maple syrup to drizzle on, and it made all the difference for me.

-Could you skip the glaze and call these breakfast cookies?
+Could you skip the glaze and call these pumpkin breakfast cookies?
 Definitely.
 Would I tell anyone if you used the glaze and still called them breakfast cookies?
 Definitely not.

 Add Chocolate Chips: This is another version that I’ve tried instead of using the glaze and it’s delightful.
 Pumpkin chocolate chip oatmeal cookies that are healthy, gluten-free, vegan, egg-free, all the things, but still absolutely delicious??
 It’s wizardry.
-I would add 1/2 cup (85 grams) of chocolate chips or chopped chocolate to this recipe.
+I would add 1/2 cup (85 grams) of dark chocolate chips or chopped chocolate to this recipe.

 Substitution Options: